stiles/FlightTracer/README.md

 **Notes:**

 - Values such as altitude and ground speed are raw and uncorrected
-- I live in Los Angeles so I convert the `point_time` value from UTC, or Zulu time, to Pacific Time.
-You can choose your own location.
+- ADS-B datetimes are UTC, or Zulu, but FlightTracer users can concert that to a local time zone.

 The plot has different colors for the various legs that day to help you identify them more clearly as you use the data for more advanced visualizations using QGIS or other tools.